-with $r_j = (x_j-x_j^{*})$.
+where $\alpha_n$ is the $n$-th component of $\left(\bC+\sigma_\epsilon^2 \bI\right)^{-1} \mathbf{v}$ and with $r_j = (x_j-x_j^{*})$.
 In our case, we utilize the gradient with respect to SoC, $j=2$ in \eqref{eq:grad}.
 The presence of the black-box $\widehat{Q}$ makes the optimization problem non-convex.
 Since we have one-dimensional control, we project the constraints onto the optimal control solution from the unconstrained case.
 We employ the unconstrained, gradient-based $\textbf{L-BFGS}$ solver from the \texttt{SciPy} library to retrieve optimized outputs without constraints.
 That is, instead of solving for \eqref{eq:optimal} with $\hat{Q}_k(\cdot)$ directly, we instead solve:

-As an alternative, we can directly solve for the root of the first-order condition of \eqref{eq:optimal_unconstrained}.
+which is then projected back onto $\mathcal{B}_k$.
+As an alternative, we may find the zero of the first-order condition of \eqref{eq:optimal_unconstrained}.
 When the cost function is given by \( f(X_k,B_k,M_k) = (X_k-M_k-B_k)^2 \), the first-order condition for the optimal \( B_k^\dagger \) is: